Autistic rights movement: Terminology

 There is disagreement within the autism community on whether to use person-first terminology (e.g., person with autism) or identity-first terminology (e.g., autistic person).
 The autistic rights movement encourages the use of identity-first terminology to stress that autism is a part of an individual's identity rather than a condition they have.

-Phrases like suffers fr are objectionable to many people, and are discouraged by both the American Psychological Association's style guide and National Center on Disability and Journalism's style guide.
+Phrases like suffers fr or "autist" are objectionable to many people, and are discouraged by both the American Psychological Association's style guide and National Center on Disability and Journalism's style guide.

 The autistic community has developed their own terminology such as: